sqroot-eu/sqroot.eu/_posts/2013/2013-02-11-a-bit-pissed-about-kohana-affairs.markdown

 I'm using my own Assets manager and API modules at the moment, but ideally, I'd like to move on to something with enough community support.
 Something quality-ish.
 Something I don't have to spend time in to re-invent.

-Please, Kohana people: the framework has potential, I wouldn't be using, <a href="http://git.diara.ee/khk-independent/wiki/Home">teaching</a> and advocating its use otherwise... but, please: let's focus on getting the documentation in order and making sure the basics are well-satisfied in the form of good, supported modules.
+Please, Kohana people: the framework has potential, I wouldn't be using, teaching and advocating its use otherwise... but, please: let's focus on getting the documentation in order and making sure the basics are well-satisfied in the form of good, supported modules.

 In my own part, I'll do what I can to make that happen.